Black Friday 2019 Amazon deals: $129 AirPods, $22 Echo Dot, $250 iPad and more savings

 But that's just the beginning of Amazon's massive holiday deals -- you can also find sales right now on the Kindle Paperwhite and nearly all other Amazon devices.

-Don't forget: There are some undeniable advantages to being an Amazon Prime member during Black Friday shopping.
-And before you start shopping, check out my advice on how to save an extra 10% to 20% at Amazon to learn some of the Amazon-specific cash-back tricks that I've recently discovered.
+Before you start shopping, check out my advice on how to save an extra 10% to 20% at Amazon to learn some of the Amazon-specific cash-back tricks that I've recently discovered.
+And don't forget: There are some undeniable advantages to being an Amazon Prime member during Black Friday shopping.

 So without further ado, let's look at the best deals popping over at Amazon right now.